van-rodney/alx-fe-reactjs/react-router-advanced/README.md

 Notes & next steps

-- Auth is in-memory only (no persistence).
-To persist across reloads, extend `AuthProvider` to store auth state in `localStorage` or use a proper auth flow.
+- Auth state is persisted to `localStorage` for convenience in this demo.
+For production, use a secure auth flow and proper token/session management.
-- Consider adding a `NotFound` route (`path="*"`) in `App.jsx` for graceful 404 handling.
+- A simple `NotFound` route is included to display a 404 page for unknown routes.
+A `Logout` button is present in the top nav when authenticated.
 - Tests: add unit/integration tests (React Testing Library / Jest) or e2e tests (Playwright) to validate route protections.

-If you want, I can add any of the above enhancements (logout in nav, persistent auth, 404 page, or tests).
+If you want, I can add any of the above enhancements (tests, stronger auth flow, or styling improvements).
 Which would you like next?